Top 30 Worst Magic: The Gathering Cards

 14. Ignoble Soldier

-Soldier's 3/1 stats aren't particularly great for his cost, but his real hazard comes from his terrible effect: whenever he's blocked, you prevent the combat damage he would deal that turn.
+Soldier's 3/1 stats aren't particularly great, but the real problem comes from his terrible effect: whenever he's blocked, you prevent the combat damage he would deal that turn.
 Essentially, your opponent can guard him without fear, as their unit won't suffer any injuries from the encounter.
 Meanwhile, Soldier doesn't enjoy the same benefit and will fall after taking a single hit from any source.

 Rakalite needs six mana, and to use its effect, it needs two more.
 It simply prevents the next one damage that would be dealt to a target that turn—an enormous price for such a small benefit, especially when your opponent can see it coming and adjust their plays accordingly.
 Even worse, Rakalite returns to your hand at the end of the turn you used its effect, so you'll have to shell out its bulky price all over again to reaccess it.